V-Sekai/manuals/decisions/20231209-appium-testing-win11.md

 ## Solution

-To set up and use Appium 2 for a client-server configuration, specifically between a Windows client and a Mac OS server, follow these steps:

-1. Appium 2 introduces several changes like decoupling individual Appium drivers, introducing Appium plugins, supporting W3C protocol standards, and updates to Appium capabilities【28†source】.
+#### Mac OS Server Instructions:

-2. On your Mac, install the latest version of Appium server using the command `sudo npm install -g appium@next`.
-Ensure that Node.js version 12 or higher is installed.
-To start the Appium server, use the `appium` command and verify the version with `appium -v`.
+1. **Install Appium Server**: Install the Appium server on the Mac using `sudo npm install -g appium@next`.
+Make sure Node.js version 12 or higher is installed.
-3. In Appium 2, drivers are installed individually.
-4. Use the `appium-doctor` npm package to verify installations.
-Commands like `appium-doctor --version`, `appium-doctor —-windows`, can be used to check the setup for Android and iOS devices.
+2. **Start Appium Server**: Launch the server using the `appium` command.
+3. **Install Necessary Drivers**: For iOS, install drivers with `appium driver install xcuitest`.
+4. **Verify Installation**: Check the setup with `appium-doctor` using commands like `appium-doctor --version` and `appium-doctor —-ios`.
-5. To list and update Appium drivers, use commands like `appium driver list`, `appium driver list --updates`, and `appium driver update [driverName]`.
+5. **Manage Drivers**: Use `appium driver list` and `appium driver update [driverName]`.
-6. Appium 2 allows the use of plugins to extend its functionality.
-Install plugins using `appium plugin install [pluginName]` and use them with the server using `appium --use-plugins=[appiumPlugin]`.
+6. **Use Plugins**: Install plugins with `appium plugin install [pluginName]` and integrate them using `appium --use-plugins=[appiumPlugin]`.

-7. DesiredCapabilities in Appium are now renamed as Appium capabilities and should be prefixed with the `appium:` keyword.
-This is used in Appium Inspector or in the code to launch simulators or real devices.
-8. There's an `appium:options` section introduced to capture multiple Appium capabilities.
-This is used in configuration files like WebdriverIO's `wdio.conf.ts` file.
+#### Windows Client Instructions:

+1. **Install Appium Client**: On Windows, install the Appium client using Node Package Manager (NPM) with the command `npm install -g appium`.
+2. **Configure Client**: Set up your test scripts or Appium client configuration to point to the Appium server running on the Mac.
+This includes specifying the server's IP address and port number.

-Ensure that the network and firewall settings on both the Windows (client) and Mac OS (server) machines allow for proper communication between them.
-Also, keep in mind the specific requirements for the mobile platform you are testing.
+Ensure that the network settings and firewall configurations on both the Windows client and the Mac server are compatible for seamless communication.

 ## Benefits